Xilinx/Vitis-AI/models/AI-Model-Zoo/VAI-1.3-Model-Zoo-Code/PyTorch/pt_facereid-large_96_96_515M_1.3/README.md

 #### Preparation

-Face_reid is a private dataset, not a public dataset.
-So you need to prepare your dataset.
+Face_reid is a private dataset.
+The dataset collects the face images in several videos, which includes 2761ids/34323images for training and 2761ids/33640images for testing.
 The dataset structure is like:
 ```
 data/
     face_reid/